The Architectural Crisis: Why Integration is Failing the Modern Enterprise

 The Three Layers of System Fragmentation

-Vembu categorizes the current software crisis into three specific layers of fragmentation:
+Vembu categorizes the current software crisis into three specific layers of fragmentation that are actively hindering digital transformation.

 From Apps to a Business Operating System